 What is the simplest, most elegant step we can take that brings forth the optimal result with the least amount of effort?

-Turning to the west we find ourselves facing dusk, autumn, the time of harvesting, dying, gathering, holding on and letting go.
-Just as we needed to become midwives to bring something new into the world, we now need to become hospice workers to support a smooth transition for that which is passing away and returning to the earth, which is the element associated with this direction.
+Turning to the west we find ourselves facing dusk, the Autumnal Equinox, and the time of harvesting, dying, gathering, holding on and letting go.
+Just as we needed to become midwives to bring something new into the world, and husbands to what is growing and maturing, we now need to become hospice workers to support a smooth transition for that which is passing away and returning to the Earth, which is the element associated with this direction.
 The fruits of our labors form the ground upon which we judge of our work.
-Here the questions take the form of:
+Here the questions shift to:

 What value did we produce?